bsalehe/pipeline_canker_cherry/README.md

 There paths for pipeline outputs are:

 ### Preprocessing and assembly
-- /data/scratch/bsalehe/canker_cherry_pipeline_output/assembly_pre-processing
+- `/data/scratch/bsalehe/canker_cherry_pipeline_output/assembly_pre-processing`

 ### Annotation
-- PROKKA : /data/scratch/bsalehe/prokka_out/
+- `PROKKA : /data/scratch/bsalehe/prokka_out/`

 ### Downstream analysis: Effectors, Genomic islands, Prophage & Orthologues
-- /data/scratch/bsalehe/canker_cherry_pipeline_output/analysis
+- `/data/scratch/bsalehe/canker_cherry_pipeline_output/analysis`

-You may need to change the following output path directories in the following scripts:
+You may also need to change the following output path directories in the following scripts:
 - EFECTIVE_T3_OUTDIR : effective_t3.sh.
 - MACSYF_OUT : macsyf.sh
-- PHISPY_OUTDIR : phage_analysis.sh
+- ORTHOFINDER_DIR : orthofinder.sh ## This directory should not exist before.
-- GI_OUTDIR : genomicislands.sh
+For instance, in `ORTHOFINDER_DIR="/dir/to/orthofinder/"`, the directory "orthofinder" should not exist before running Orthofinder program.
+Also, before running the pipeline,  please copy the annotation fasta files from PROKKAOUDIR into another separate directory which will be used as input directory for orthofinder.

-- ORTHOFINDER_DIR : orthofinder.sh
+In running `genomicislands.sh`, please change the directory PROKKAOUTDIR accordingly.
+It is better to run it outside the pipeline by typing `bash ./genomicislands.sh`.
+This is because if it is run within pipeline script (pipeline.sh), it gives error "ModuleNotFoundError: No module named 'requests_toolbelt'", which requires a super user to sort this out as indicated in this link https://stackoverflow.com/a/56416843.